PFC Cherno More Varna: Communist era (1944-1989)

 In 1953, VMS Stalin finished 3rd in the competition after the two leading Sofia clubs.
 The saddest season in the club's history is 1955.
 It started with 5 consecutive wins, all against Sofia teams.
 The hopes of title-dreaming supporters were dashed with only 1 point in the following 10 games.
 The team was relegated at the end of the season to be promoted back the next year under its previous name, Botev Varna.

 In 1959, a small team from "B" RFG by the name of Cherno More, which resulted from the merger of two other Varna teams (Lokomotiv and Korabostroitel) one year earlier, joined Botev and from this year until now, the club is known by the name Cherno More.
 The club stayed in "A" RFG without interruption until 1976 but did not have any major achievements.
 Under the control of the Ministry of Defence over the years, a number of talented players left the club for the Central Army Club (CSKA) without Cherno More receiving adequate compensation.
 One of them, Bozhil Kolev, starred in the defence of the National team in the World Cup finals in BRD'74.

+Stefan Bogomilov is Cherno More's leading goalscorer in the club's history.